 By World War II, Benzedrine tablets have gained credibility as a prescription psychiatric drug (anti-depressant) despite some reported cases of misuse.
 The US military supplied them to service men in their emergency kits as part of their standard medical supply.
 Misuse began to spread.
 Soon, amphetamine tablets manufactured by smaller companies began to dominate the market, and not just for depression but for weight loss, even if that use was not endorsed by the AMA.

 By 1960, amphetamine was recognized as truly addictive and new laws restricted doctors from prescribing it.
-Within 10 years, amphetamine use for medical purposes in the U.S. declined.3 In 1971, The Controlled Substances Act (CSA) declared amphetamine as Schedule II – those drugs that have a high potential for abuse and addiction but with accepted medical uses.
+Within 10 years, amphetamine use for medical purposes in the U.S. declined.
+In 1971, he Controlled Substances Act (CSA) declared amphetamine as a Schedule II drug – those drugs that have a high potential for abuse and addiction but with accepted medical uses.
 Once hailed as a wonder drug, amphetamine now ranks among the likes of morphine, cocaine and opium and while some decline was seen in its use, it never really went away.
-It continued to be produced illegally and another increase in its use was seen in the mid-1980s.4
+It continued to be produced illegally and another increase in its use was seen in the mid-1980’s.